 For example, one client is an expert in non-traditional families; I identified a niche for attorneys to understand atypical loss of consortium.
 Another is Board-Certified in 3 medical specialties.
 We showcased his expertise with fascinating case studies where overlapping medical expertise was necessary.

-Bar Association of San Francisco, Non-Lawyer Membership
+Member, Bar Association of San Francisco, Non-Lawyer member.

-Digital Photography and graphic design mastery with Photoshop, video and audio software.
 Research guru: Data-mining.
 Training.
 Educator.
 Bona fides can be found in my CV.

-BA, Magna Cum Laude, in Interdisciplinary Social Sciences.
+BA, Magna Cum Laude, Interdisciplinary Social Sciences.